camilotejeiro/android_quotes_display_apps/documentation/user_functional_specification.md

 display a random quote in her phone home screen at periodic intervals.

-## Features and  Requirements.
+## Features
+---

 ### Random Quotes Widget

-* Support for multiple instances
-    > Done
+* F-droid ready.

-* Support for multiple files per application instance
+    Support for f-droid downloads.
-    > Done

-* User view displays source and processed file information
-    > Done

-* Configuration screen supports native file browser (if existent)
-     > Done

-* Widget Support time update:
-    > Done

-* Utilization of re-usable common library:
-    > Done

-* Scan for book summaries in the configuration screen.
+* Scan Directories.
-    So that you dont have to select file by file.
+    Support for scanning diretories and populating the book summaries list, so that you dont have to select file by file.

-* Scan automatically (if enabled) after last quote is read from cache.
-    So that it picks up any new summary in the directory without need for relaunching the configuration screen.
+* Open Settings from widget.
+    Support for opening app settings from the widget display view.
+    Bottom left corner.

 ### Random Quotes Library.

-* Creation of re-usable common library for to both the widget and application.
-    > Done.

 ### Random Quotes Application.

-* Application Supports multiple files
-    > Done.

-* Application view displays source and processed file information
-    > Done.

-* Configuration screen supports native file browser (if existent)
-    > Done.

-* Application support timed update
-    > Done.

-* Utilization of re-usable common library
-    > Done.

-* Display device awake on daytime, sleep on nightime
-    > Done.
+* F-droid ready.
+    Support for f-droid downloads.

-* Scan for book summaries in the configuration screen
+* Scan Directories.

-* Scan automatically (if enabled) after last quote is read from processed file
-    So that it picks up any new summary in the directory without need for relaunching the configuration screen.
+    Support for scanning diretories and populating the book summaries list, so that you dont have to select file by file.

+* Open Settings from widget.
+    Support for opening app settings from the widget display view.
+    Bottom left corner.

+## Posponed/Removed Features.
+---

+* Open text file directly from view.
+(V2.2)